2 of the 9 bills RTKNH drafted became law.

 HB178 establishes a 13 member study commission on resolving Right-to-Know complaints.

 HB460 states that meeting minutes must now include any objections made to any discussions during a meeting if a member of the public body believes that the discussion is in violation of the Right-to-Know law.

 A presentation on the Right-to-Know law was created.
 This is a comprehensive review of the Right-to-Know law and covers governmental records, minutes, public and nonpublic meetings, and violations.

 RTKNH was awarded the First Amendment Award by the Nackey S. Loeb School of Communications.

-2 of the 3 bills we drafted became law.
+2 of the 3 bills RTKNH drafted became law.

-HB1418 a bill drafted by RTKNH, requires that public bodies non-public minutes meet the same minimum standard for content as their public minutes.
+HB1418 requires that public bodies non-public minutes meet the same minimum standard for content as their public minutes.

-HB1419 a bill drafted by RTKNH, requires that public bodies record all actions during non-public meetings in such a manner that the the vote of each member is ascertained and recorded.
+HB1419 requires that public bodies record all actions during non-public meetings in such a manner that the the vote of each member is ascertained and recorded.

 HB606 states that no fee shall be charged for the delivery or inspection, without copying, of records.
 This bill was similar to HB138, a bill drafted by RTKNH which was introduced in the 2015 session to accomplish the goal that ‘no fee shall be charged to make a governmental record available for inspection’.
 While HB138 was killed, the language from our bill was incorporated into HB606.